technicalnbfc/technicalnbfc.github.io/_miniroos/about.md

     <div id="collapse-Grading" class="accordion-collapse collapse" aria-labelledby="Grading" data-bs-parent="#aboutAccordion">
       <div class="accordion-body">
         <p>
-          At North Brisbane FC we do not undertake trials for MiniRoos age groups, but rather "soft grading" of all players to ensure suitability of competition in accordance with Football Queensland guidelines.
+          At North Brisbane FC we do not undertake trials for MiniRoos age groups, but rather "soft grading" of all players to ensure suitability of competition in accordance with <a href="https://www.google.com/url?q=https://footballqueensland.com.au/wp-content/uploads/2023/12/2024-FQ-Rules-of-Competition-for-Community-Leagues.pdf" target="_blank">Football Queensland guidelines</a>.
         </p>
         <p>
           It is important for the development of our juniors that they are placed in competitions of suitable ability to ensure players are playing at the right level.